charley-dixon/sportsbook-tools/README.md

 ### Odds Converter

 I like to use decimal odds, but most sports books use American odds.
 It's nice for me to have a quick way to flip back and forth between the two.
+This tool will allow you to store multiple odds into an HTML table and export it to a CSV file.

 ### Pros vs. Joes

 Shows what percentages of money is bet on which teams.
 This is a good starting place when determining which games you want to bet on in the first place.
 This tool will filter by sport and display games that are happening on that current day or week (in the case of the NFL) along with the percentages of how much money is bet on each side.
 Games that have a large amount of money on one side means that the public is heavily backing one side, and thus the lines will likely have to move for the sportsbooks to hedge their bets.
-If the line moves, there is likely opportunity for you to beat the sportsbooks at their own game.
+If the line moves, there is likely opportunity for you to beat the sportsbooks at their own game; anything over 1.5 points is significant.

 ### Two Game Theory